Network Investigative Techniques Course

 - This course is offered police and law enforcement officers.

-- Registrants must have completed: the Computer Forensic Examiners (CMPFOR) course and the CompTIA Network+ exam; or the Stanford Lagunita online course "Introduction to Computer Networking".
+- Registrants must have completed: the Computer Forensic Examiners (CMPFOR) course and the CompTIA Network+ exam; or the New York University online course.

 - Acceptance or refusal in the course is at the discretion of the Canadian Police College.